It was a “Kitty Hawk moment” for the drone industry, in the words of Matt Sweeney, the CEO of the Australian drone delivery company Flirtey.

 Flirtey is now based in Nevada, where it conducts its research and development.
-It has partnered with New Zealand companies, including the courier service Fastway and the auction site Trade Me, and has been testing there for over a year.“This will be the first of millions of drone deliveries in the US.”
+It has partnered with New Zealand companies, including the courier service Fastway and the auction site Trade Me, and has been testing there for over a year.

 Right now, any company that wants to use a drone for a business has to file for an exemption with the FAA.
 There is a backlog that the government is working through, and the current regulations don’t really address how a network of delivery drones could be folded into the national airspace.
 Recently, the Senate approved a bill that would require the FAA to have a regulatory framework in place for drone deliveries in the next two years, but that bill still needs to pass the House of Representatives, and its fate is unclear.

 Then there’s the issue of actually setting up this network: The FAA is working with NASA—along with Flirtey and other companies—to set up an air-traffic control system for commercial drones, similar to what is used for airplanes.
 But the FAA has missed important Congress-mandated deadlines before, so there’s no guarantee that we’ll be seeing millions of drones—Flirtey’s or otherwise—delivering goods to US households anytime soon.